 Keep safety glasses handy.
-Most of us think of safety glasses for operating potentially dangerous power equipment.
-But protective eyewear has a place in the kitchen, too.
-Safety glasses can prevent eye injuries while cleaning the oven with caustic chemicals or when pouring drain cleaners into the sink, for instance.
-They can also prevent you from getting irritating food substances, such as hot pepper oil, in your eye while cooking.
-Look for protective eyewear approved by the American National Standards Institute (ANSI).
+They aren’t just for folks who use power tools.
+There’s a place for them in the kitchen, too.
+They can shield your eyes while you clean the oven with caustic chemicals or when you pour drain cleaners into the sink.
+They can also keep food irritants, like hot pepper oil, out of your eyes.
+Look for products approved by the American National Standards Institute (ANSI).

-- Wash your eye out with cool tap water or saline solution.
+- Wash your eye with cool tap water or saline solution.

-- Call your doctor or go to an emergency room.
-Continue to wash your eye with drops while calling for help or traveling to the doctor.
+- Call your doctor or go to the emergency room.
+Continue to wash your eye with drops while you wait.

 - For a minor injury, gently hold a cold pack to the injured eye and call your eye doctor.

 - If your eye is bleeding or you notice a change in your vision or pain when you move your eyes, call the doctor right away or go to the nearest emergency room.

 - Pull the upper eyelid down over the lower eyelid.
 Blink several times.
 This lets your lower eyelashes sweep stuff out.

 - If this doesn't help, rinse with water or saline solution.